krishaamer/green-filter-research/research/literature/web3.md

     sector contributes to approximately 13.5% of the total global anthropogenic greenhouse gas emissions and accounts for 25% of the total CO2 emission.”
+-   @yapLifeCycleAssessment2023 Singapore disposes of 900,000 tonnes of
+    plastic waste out of which only 4% is recycled.
+-   @kiesslingWhatPotentialDoes2023 Single-use plastics make up 44-68%
+    of all waste mapped by citizen scientists.

 There are several initiatives to reduce food waste by helping people consume food that would otherwise be throw away.